 You’ve probably heard of the hype around manuka honey, particularly during the winter months.
 You may well be considering buying a jar yourself but are unsure what’s special about it.
 It’s natural to wonder about this type of honey and you wouldn’t be the only one; there are over 60,000 searches each month for ‘manuka honey’.
 However, there’s a variety on the shop shelves at different price-points, so it can be a sticky topic.

 Let’s start from the very beginning; what is manuka honey and how is it different to other honey?
-Manuka honey is produced by honey bees that collect nectar from the flowers of the manuka tree, found in the green and luscious hills of the North and South Islands of New Zealand.
+Manuka honey is produced by honey bees that collect nectar from the flowers of the manuka tree, found in the green and luscious hills of the North and South Islands of New Zealand, as well as Australia and Tasmania.
 The manuka flower only blooms for a few weeks each year, so there is high demand for a limited supply — and that’s why it tends to be more expensive.

 But it’s not just where it’s from that makes it so special.
 Manuka honey has what’s called MGO (methylglyoxal) content, which is a unique compound that is only found in this type of honey.
 This naturally occurring ‘magic ingredient’ is produced from high levels of dihydroxyacetone — a natural chemical that’s present in the nectar of manuka flowers.
 The higher the MGO rating, the higher the MGO content of the manuka.

 How do you know you’re getting authentic Manuka Honey?

 There are ratings used to determine the level of active MGO in each jar or, in other words, the strength of MGO within manuka honey.
 If you’re pondering ‘which manuka honey is best?’ and want to guarantee you’re getting authentic manuka honey, check its MGO content.
 This honey should have a substantial amount of MGO to be an authentic manuka, so we strongly recommend anything in excess of 100 MGO.